 The aim is to collaboratively co-author a full draft of a set of principles and an ethical framework for accountability/responsibility of artists and organisations alike to support inclusion and accessibility for artists, arts venues and their audiences.

-The overlapping stages of the project intends to allow time for thorough, deliberative and remunerated consultation of draft content and design.
-Working in partnership with RMIT School of Art to develop strategies to implement the new Code, as well as paying Terri Janke Indigenous Lawyers and Accessible Arts to develop and publish discussion papers on all areas to inform sector-wide consultation which will be done via focus groups, interviews, and a sector wide survey.
+The overlapping stages of the project intends to allow time for deliberative consultation of draft content and design.
+Working in partnership with RMIT School of Art to develop strategies to implement the new Code, as well as commissioning independent practitioners and arts workers as well as Terri Janke Indigenous Lawyers and Accessible Arts to develop and publish discussion papers on all areas to inform sector-wide consultation which will be done via roundtables, interviews, and a sector wide survey.
 In addition, full revisions to the existing ‘Fees and Wages Schedule’ will also be updated and expanded to reflect emerging and established practices, underpinned by a validated, comprehensive, ethical framework.

 The new Code of Practice, once implemented, will more accurately reflect the contemporary practices and needs of Australian artists and arts workers, and further promote the development of a robust arts ecology that can sustain and support artists’ careers while preparing organisations, institutions and policymakers for working with, and for, artists in financially transparent, culturally competent and ethical ways.